Two people walking and talking on the street.

 Navigating cultural stigma

 Different cultures have different ways of understanding mental health.
 Some cultures view it in medical terms, but other cultures might view it more in spiritual or religious terms.
-Unfortunately, mental health stigma exists to some degree in all cultures.
+Unfortunately, mental health stigma exists in all cultures.
+But whatever people say or do, your feelings and experiences are valid.
+Here are some tips that can help you to navigate cultural stigma when talking to your family.

-Family pressures and cultural stigma
+Guide to navigating family pressures and cultural stigma

 Over time, things did change within my extended family.
 Relatives have slowly become more open and accepting of the struggles that we as humans go through.